 Idaho lawmaker accused of rape was warned about his behavior

-BOISE – An Idaho lawmaker facing rape allegations from a 19-year-old intern was previously warned against hitting on women who work at the Statehouse after his colleagues heard complaints from other staffers, according to documents gathered by the Legislature’s ethics committee and obtained by the Associated Press.
+BOISE, Idaho — An Idaho lawmaker facing rape allegations from a 19-year-old intern was previously warned against hitting on women who work at the Statehouse after his colleagues heard complaints from other staffers, according to documents gathered by the Legislature’s ethics committee and obtained by The Associated Press.

 The investigation into Lewiston Republican Rep. Aaron von Ehlinger’s conduct began in March when a 19-year-old legislative intern told a supervisor that the 38-year-old lawmaker raped her at his apartment after the two had dinner at a restaurant.

-The Boise Police Department has a criminal investigation underway, and the Legislature’s Ethics Committee is scheduled to hold a hearing Wednesday to determine if the lawmaker “engaged in conduct unbecoming a representative which is detrimental to the integrity of the House.”
-The Associated Press obtained the investigatory documents Monday via a public records request.
+The Boise Police Department has a criminal investigation underway and the Legislature’s Ethics Committee is scheduled to hold a public hearing on Wednesday to determine if the lawmaker “engaged in conduct unbecoming a representative which is detrimental to the integrity of the House.”
+The Associated Press obtained the investigatory documents on Monday via a public records request.

-“I take my service seriously, both to my country and to my state, and the idea that I would be out doing something like this is um, preposterous,” he told the committee according to a transcript of the interview.
+“I take my my service seriously, both to my Country and to my State and the idea that I would be out doing something like this is um, preposterous,” he told the committee according to a transcript of the interview.
 “And it disgusts me to even be accused of it.”

+His attorney, Edward Dindinger, told the AP in an email Monday night that the lawmaker is innocent of wrongdoing and looks forward to putting the matter to rest.

+“These are non-issues which only serve to distract from the heinous, demonstrably false allegations which have been leveled against Representative von Ehlinger,” Dindinger wrote.

+That situation was resolved with an email from the staffer who told the lawmaker that she was married and not comfortable being alone with him, according to the documents.

-In another instance, a lobbyist reported von Ehlinger followed her around and made her feel uncomfortable during events outside the Statehouse, and at one event she was worried he might have even rifled through her purse in an attempt to find her home address.
+In another instance, a lobbyist reported that von Ehlinger followed her around and made her feel uncomfortable during events outside the Statehousen and that at one event she was worried he might have even rifled through her purse, trying to find her home address.

-During his testimony, von Ehlinger told the committee he had asked out another woman who works on the Capitol grounds.
+During his testimony, von Ehlinger told the committee that he had previously asked out another woman who works on the Capitol grounds.

+At various times, Idaho Speaker of the House Scott Bedke and House Majority Caucus Chair Rep. Megan Blanksma were alerted to the complaints, according to the documents.

 Von Ehlinger did not seem receptive to the warning, Blanksma told the committee.